Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 [`TSImportType`][14], and dynamic import [`CallExpression`][15]s for specifiers.

-When it comes to call expressions specifically, `requireLikeFunctions` is used to determine which function calls are treated as if they were "dynamic imports".
+When it comes to call expressions specifically, `requireLikeFunctions` is used to determine which additional function calls will have their first arguments scanned for specifiers.
 By default, `requireLikeFunctions` is set to:

 ```typescript
 [